ubaldot/dymoval/docs/source/installation.rst

 .. code-block::

-    num_decimals = 4
     color_map = "tab20"

-It is also suggested to have `plt.ioff()` in your script as interactive methods may create problems in different environments.
+Plots
+^^^^^
+Dymoval shall be able to recognize if you are working or not in an interactive environment.
+It is however suggested to disable the matplotlib interactivity with `plt.ioff()`.